-Update: Check out my distressed coffee table in my refreshed living room here.
+Update: Check out my complete distressed coffee table tutorial here.

 I’ll be the first to admit I’ve been a very, very bad blogger of late (tist, tist to me).

 And whilst I wouldn’t be surprised if due to my month long hiatus there’s no-one still around here to actually be reading this right now, just in case there is, I’d like to beg forgiveness (pretty please?).

 Thing is, I’ve now got just a few weeks of ‘real’ full-time work left before I begin TWELVE WHOLE WEEKS of leave prior to the baby bundle coming along and boy is my decorating ‘to-do’ list chockers!

 Soooo, this means once the un-fun stuff finally starts to slow down I promise to make it all up to you.
 And for those who thought I’d dropped clear off the face of the earth I just wanna clarify that my intention is to keep blogging as long as I have something interesting enough to share.*

 (*Disclaimer: Level of interest may be subject to reader’s enthusiasm for interior decoration :-)

 Anyways, to begin my attempt at redemption I thought I’d share a coffee table makeover.

 You may remember how I wrote about our new living room sofas and some associated impending updates.
 Well, I was originally looking for something a bit out-of-the-box and industrial in style for the coffee table though when I spotted this gem on eBay for just $25 I couldn’t say no.

 Given the unorthodox shape of our living room I’d always liked the idea of something round and when I put this table in place (aside from everything being all too ‘brown’) it was just right.